Tampa Medical Malpractice Lawyer

 Medical providers owe it to their patients to always exercise due caution and care when treating them.
 If something goes wrong, and it should have been preventable, then the patient is owed fair compensation for their pain, suffering, and more.
 Securing that compensation is almost guaranteed to be an uphill battle, though, because medical groups and their insurance companies are notorious for battling medical malpractice claims in any way that they can.

 Gunn Law Group is here to show you that you can pursue a medical malpractice claim and fight major insurance companies.
-Our Tampa medical malpractice attorneys have built our reputation on taking cases that other firms find too difficult.
+Our Tampa medical malpractice lawyers have built our reputation on taking cases that other firms find too difficult.
 A large part of our successful strategies is Attorney Gunn’s eclectic legal background, which includes time spent representing hospitals during malpractice and insurance claims.

 Different types of medical malpractice claims that we can handle involve:

-• Anoxic and hypoxic brain injuries: Reduced oxygen or blood flow to the brain can cause an anoxic or hypoxic brain injury, which is likely to cause a lifetime of consequences.
+- Anoxic and hypoxic brain injuries: Reduced oxygen or blood flow to the brain can cause an anoxic or hypoxic brain injury, which is likely to cause a lifetime of consequences.

-• Bariatric surgery complications: Stomach surgery to encourage weight loss can go wrong if the surgeons are not careful, and severe and undisclosed side effects can follow.
+- Bariatric surgery complications: Stomach surgery to encourage weight loss can go wrong if the surgeons are not careful, and severe and undisclosed side effects can follow.

-• Cerebral palsy birth injuries: When an unborn child loses oxygen or otherwise suffers brain damage in the womb, it can cause cerebral palsy (CP), one of the most common forms of birth injuries.
+- Cerebral palsy birth injuries: When an unborn child loses oxygen or otherwise suffers brain damage in the womb, it can cause cerebral palsy (CP), one of the most common forms of birth injuries.

-• Failure to diagnose a heart attack: Sometimes medical providers do harm by not taking any action at all, such as what happens in cases involving a failure to diagnose a heart attack or stroke.
+- Failure to diagnose a heart attack: Sometimes medical providers do harm by not taking any action at all, such as what happens in cases involving a failure to diagnose a heart attack or stroke.

 No matter what happened, if you were hurt by your medical provider or they failed to prevent further harm from a health condition, then you should speak to our Tampa medical malpractice lawyers.
 Our team can assess the situation and let you know if we think you have a valid medical malpractice claim that should be pursued as soon as possible.

 Suffered from medical malpractice?
-Call our Tampa medical malpractice attorney at (813) 993-1448 or contact us online for more information.
+Call our Tampa medical malpractice attorney at 813-228-7070 or contact us online for more information.

 What Is Considered Medical Malpractice?